turnkeyisp/blog/data/blog/isp-call-center-training-inbound-sales-call.md

 draft: false
 image: '/blog/static/images/inbound-sales.png'
 images: ['/blog/static/images/inbound-sales.png']
-summary: 'Question: You get a call from someone who wants to know more about an ISP's services.
+summary: 'Question: You get a call from someone who wants to know more about an ISP&apos;s services.
 The caller wants to know if the services are available at their address and what service plans are available.
 This is for a newly onboarded WISP/telco account.
-You don't know the answers.
+You don&apos;t know the answers.
 What do you do?'
 ---

 # Question